GoogleChrome/ip-protection/Masked-Domain-List.md

 contentsquare.net                                | ContentSquare                                                  | Not Impacted By Script Blocking
 pantherssl.com                                   | ContentSquare                                                  | Not Impacted By Script Blocking
 contentful.com                                   | Contentful                                                     | Not Impacted By Script Blocking
+lytics.io                                        | Contentstack                                                   | Not Impacted By Script Blocking
 agencytradingdesk.net                            | ContextuAds                                                    | Not Impacted By Script Blocking
 contextuads.com                                  | ContextuAds                                                    | Not Impacted By Script Blocking
 convergedirect.com                               | ConvergeDirect                                                 | Not Impacted By Script Blocking